canonical/ubuntu-packaging-guide/debian-dir-overview.rst

   the GNU Project's `hello world' program (which is itself an example for the GNU Project).

-In Ubuntu we set the Maintainer field to a general address because anyone can change any package (this differs from Debian where changing packages is usually restricted to an individual or a team).
+The first paragraph describes the source package including the list of packages required to build the package from source in the Build-Depends field.
+It also contains some meta-information such as the maintainer's name, the version of Debian Policy that the package complies with, the location of the packaging version control repository, and the upstream home page.
+Note that in Ubuntu, we set the Maintainer field to a general address because anyone can change any package (this differs from Debian where changing packages is usually restricted to an individual or a team).

+Each additional paragraph describes a binary package built.

 For further information, see the `control file section (Chapter 5) <http://www.debian.org/doc/debian-policy/ch-controlfields.html>`_ of the Debian Policy Manual.